AnnaEwa/cheat-sheet/command-line.md

 - `kill <pid>` -> Quit process with ID <pid>.

 ## Permissions

+On Unix systems, file permissions are set using three digits: the first one representing the permissions for the owning user, the second one for its group, and the third one for anyone else.

+Add up the desired access rights for each digit as following:

+4 —access/read(r)
+2 —modify/write(w)
+1 —execute(x)

+For example, `755` means “rwx” for owner and “rx” for both group and anyone. `740` represents “rwx” for owner, “r” for group and no rights for other users.

 - `chmod 755 <file>` -> Change permissions of <file> to 755
 - `chmod -R 600 <directory>` -> Change permissions of <directory> (and its contents) to 600
 - `chown <user>:<group> <file>` -> Change owner ship of <file> to <user> and <group> (add -R to include a directory’s contents)